 You don’t necessarily have to do it with a broken mannequin, you can try it with a good one, as long as the material is smoothed out on the surface you work with.

 You can also use preexisting patches, such as the ones you iron over clothes, but can use a double sided tape or even glue to fix them in place.
-Photo Credit: Dahlia Soleil on Etsy
+You can see tons of examples of these on websites like Etsy.

 If you want to give your mannequin an interesting makeover, you can try to cover it up with fabrics.